Education University of Hong Kong: Reputation and rankings

-According to the 2018 QS World University Rankings: "In the field of Education, it is ranked ninth in the world and second in Asia; in the field of linguistics, it is ranked 151-200th in the world; in the field of Psychology, it is ranked 251-300th in the world; in the field of Social Science and Management, it is ranked 323rd in the world".
+According to the 2018 QS World University Rankings: "In the field of Education, it is ranked the ninth in the world and the second in Asia; in the field of linguistics, it is ranked the 151-200th in the world; in the field of Psychology, it is ranked the 251-300th in the world; in the field of Social Science and Management, it is ranked the 323rd in the world".

 Controversy over the proposed HKIEd-CUHK merger

 In January 2007, a public row broke out between the management and the government over the future of the institute.
 Battle lines were drawn between the Vice-Chancellor Paul Morris and then Secretary for Education and Manpower, Prof. Arthur Li.
 The dispute had apparently been brewing for some time, as far back as June 2002, when the Arthur Li was appointed secretary.
 Apparently, Li favoured a merger of the institute with The Chinese University of Hong Kong (CUHK), where he was vice-chancellor.
 Morris opposed the merger, and had for some time been campaigning to establish the institute as a university in its own right.
 Morris maintained he had been warned by the Chairman of the council, Dr. Thomas Leung Kwok-fai, as far back as June 2006, that his tenure would end unless he agreed to the amalgamation of the institute with the CUHK.